by Robert Wilkinson

 Featuring the amazing voice of Art Garfunkel, "Bridge Over Troubled Waters."

-Here's one of my all time faves, "Me and Julio down by the Schoolyard.
+From a 1992 performance, here's one of my all-time faves, "Me and Julio down by the Schoolyard."

 Not live, but great anyway!
 Here's the music video of “Diamonds on the Soles of Her Shoes”

-And now for one of the most famous and daring concerts in history!
+And now we fast forward to one of the most famous and daring concerts in history!
 It helped end apartheid on South Africa and showcased African music for the rest of the world.
 From the Concert in Zimbabwe, we begin with Paul Simon and the legendary Hugh Masekela doing 15 minutes together of some very African music, beginning with "Township Jive."

-For the closer, a final long set from the Zimbabwe concerts with Mama Africa, Ms. Miriam Makeba, Under African Skies."
+For the closer, a final set from the Zimbabwe concert with Mama Africa, Ms. Miriam Makeba, Under African Skies."